More organizations are adopting a formal base pay structure amid a tight labor market and increasing focus on pay transparency and equity.

-Nearly 90% of the 1,064 respondents said their organization uses a formal base pay structure and almost half of those without a structure are considering putting one in place.
+This was a main finding from WorldatWork’s 2022 “Compensation Programs & Practices Survey,” which found nearly 90% of the 1,064 organizations surveyed use a formal base pay structure and almost half of those without a structure are considering putting one in place.
 Additionally, 16% of organizations report increasing the frequency of adjusting pay structures in the past 12 months and 67% of organizations reported they are adjusting base pay structures once per year, which is a five-percentage point increase from 2021.

-The WorldatWork survey gathers information about trends in compensation programs and practices, focusing on the prevalence of base and variable pay programs, as well as common practices used to administer and communicate these programs in today’s workplace.
+The WorldatWork survey, which was first conducted in 2010, gathers information about trends in compensation programs and practices, focusing on the prevalence of base and variable pay programs, as well as common practices used to administer and communicate these programs in today’s workplace.

 The survey revealed an uptick in market pricing, as 38% of organizations have increased the frequency of market pricing jobs in the past 12 months.
 It also revealed an increase in base pay variation, as 20% of organizations cite an increase in the variation in pay increases between top and bottom performers in the past 12 months.

 Minimum wage has become a hot topic in compensation of late, as more large organizations have announced minimum wage increases in the ongoing battle for talent.
 In confirmation of this movement, the survey found that the number of organizations reporting they have jobs at or near statutory minimum wage rates declined significantly from 41% to 29%.
 Additionally, 66% of organizations said they have been impacted by statutory minimum wage increases within the past 12 months.

 Additional key findings: